Stefben46/Python-Scheduler/README.md

 The script will now schedule Example.py to run every 5 minutes.
 You can close the terminal or command prompt window and the script will continue running in the background.

 That's it!
 Your program will now run automatically every 5 minutes thanks to the scheduler.py script.

+To ensure uninterrupted execution, keep the terminal open while running your Python code or set it to run on startup.
+If you shut down your PC or terminal, any ongoing processes will be terminated.
+Alternatively, use a scheduler to automate the script without requiring manual input.